SteffenLm/SteffenLm/README.md

 An education platform where multiple schools can manage classes, pupils, learning content and more.
 Main focus on interaction and collaborative data exchange.
 Implemented with two friends.
-It is private, but if you want to have a look at it feel free to ask!
+It's private, but if you want to take a look, feel free to ask!

 ### [Kanal](https://github.com/SteffenLm/Kanal)